ricvolpi/domain-shift-robustness/README.md

 ##

 If one desires to include more transformations, or explore different magnitude ranges of the provided one, modifications to transformations_ops.py should be straightforward.
-Please, let me know if anything doesn't work, or if you have any useful feedback!